Design for Care

 Using work design to improve mental health outcomes for workers in the healthcare and social assistance industry.

-Healthcare and social assistance workers provide essential care for us when we are most in need.
+Healthcare and social assistance (HSA) workers provide essential care for us when we are most in need.
 Their work is incredibly rewarding and can be emotionally and physically demanding, but critical for our community. icare claims data shows that in recent years, workers in this industry have experienced a rise in psychological injury-related claims.

 In a new initiative for the Workers Compensation Nominal Insurer, icare is partnering with Curtin University's Centre for Transformative Work Design.
 The Design for Care Program aims to support innovation in work design to prevent and reduce psychological injuries for workers in private healthcare and social assistance, such as residential and community care providers.